erigones/esdc-docs/user-guide/gui/datacenters/iso-images.rst

 *IsoAdmin*                      read-write (DC-bound ISO images only, limited by :ref:`DC ISO image settings <dc_iso_image_settings>`)
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all ISO images, including ISO images that are not associated with the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all ISO images, including ISO images that are not associated with the current working virtual data center.

 ISO Image Parameters